Bralesfithy History, Family Crest & Coats of Arms

 Early rolls revealed some interesting early spellings.
 The Hundredorum Rolls of 1273 listed Robert de Brailisford, Derbyshire and the Derbyshire Writs of Parliament listed Henry de Braylesford, 1301.

-Important Dates for the Bralesfithy family
+Early History of the Bralesfithy family

 This web page shows only a small excerpt of our Bralesfithy research.
 Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Bralesfithy History in all our PDF Extended History products and printed products wherever possible.